mngatewood/MichaelGatewood_Prework.md/Technical Prework.md

 ## DAY 2

 ### Chapters 3 and 4
 1. Ordered lists are numbered lists, while unordered lists are bulleted.
-Definition lists do not have numbers or bullets, but contain an additional row of characters referred to as a definition.
+Definition lists do not have numbers or bullets, but contain an additional block of characters referred to as a definition.
 2. The basic structure of an element used to link to another website is:

     `<a href="https://www.website.com>Website</a>`.

-3. You should include the target="blank" attribute to open a link in a new window.
+3. You should include the `target="blank"` attribute to open a link in a new window.
 4. To link to a specific part of a page, first insert an id attribute inside the opening tag of the element where you would like the page loaded.
 Secondly, add the name of the id given--preceded by a #--at the end of the URL.

 ### Chapters 10-12
 1. The purpose of CSS is to specify how different elements are displayed.
 2. CSS stands for Cascading Style Sheets.
 In this case, cascading refers to how rules fall from broad/general down to more specific rules.
 3. The basic structure of a CSS rule is: `p {property: value;}`.
-4. You link a CSS stylesheet to your HTML document by entering a <link> element inside the <head> element to indicate where the style sheet file is located.
+4. You link a CSS stylesheet to your HTML document by entering a `<link>` element inside the `<head>` element to indicate where the style sheet file is located.
 5. It useful to use external stylesheets because you can link multiple pages to a single CSS file, rather than creating unique CSS rules for each individual page.
 6. Color hex codes are six-digit codes preceded by a #.
 The values represent the amount of red, green, and blue in a given color.
 7. The three parts of an HSL color property are hue, saturation, and lightness.